On continuation and convex Lyapunov functions: On convexity

 where we removed the dependency on the metric $g$ by identifying both inner products with the directional derivative $DV(x)[v]$.
 We consider $t=1$ and pick $v:=\mathrm{Exp}_x^{-1}(0)$.
-This map is always well-defined since our manifold $(\mathbb{R}^n,g)$ is geodesically complete by construction and all geodesics are unique, implying that the exponential map $\mathrm{Exp}_x:T_x\mathbb{R}^n\to \mathbb{R}^n$ must be a global diffeomorphism.
+This map is always well-defined since our geodesics are unique.
 Now we proceed exactly as in the proof of Theorem~\ref{thm:cvx:Lyap} and conclude. \end{proof}

 Indeed, we recover Theorem~\ref{thm:cvx:Lyap} for the identity metric on $\mathbb{R}^n$ and $U=\mathbb{R}^n$.
 In particular, in that case we can define our Riemannian exponential map as $\mathrm{Exp}_x(v)=x+v$ for (sufficiently small) $v\in T_xU$.
 Hence, the tangent vector $v$ such that $\mathrm{Exp}_x(v)=0$ is simply $-x$ (now seen as a tangent vector),~\textit{i.e.}, $\mathrm{Exp}_x^{-1}(0)=-x$.
 Recall, formally speaking, $-\mathrm{id}_{\mathbb{R}^n}$ should be understood as $x\mapsto (x,-x)\in TU$ while ignoring the first component of the image.
 With this in mind we can again understand $\mathrm{Exp}^{-1}(0)$ as the canonical ``\textit{inward}'' vector field, yet now on a subset of $(\mathbb{R}^n,g)$.